 Traffic Flow Management; Entrances and Exits

-Supporting College social distancing guidelines, library access will be limited to Centenary students, faculty, and staff wearing masks during the fall semester.
+Supporting College social distancing guidelines, library access will be limited to Centenary students, faculty, and staff wearing masks during the spring semester.
 Any other outside guest must request an appointment with the individual they need to visit.

 - Entering and exiting the building – Patrons will enter through library front doors keeping to the right side and exit by the opposite library front doors, as they usually do.
 This has been the norm for many semesters.

 - Maximum occupancy -- 50 on the first and 50 on 2nd floor as most is circulation space.
 Basement 30 students and faculty per classroom.
-THE WAY OF COUNTING, NOT YET ESTABLISHED.

 - Elevators – Campus recommendations is ONE OCCUPANT at a time.
 The EXCEPTION will be for students, faculty, or staff who need assistance going from one floor to the next, then TWO OCCUPANTS.